zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

-smelling the smell with his nose...(slightly omitted) after tasting the smell with his tongue...(slightly omitted) touching the touch with his body...(slightly omitted) after knowing the Dhamma with consciousness, he arises Yu Jie’s memories and intentions of evil and unwholesome Dhamma.
+smelling the smell with his nose...(slightly omitted) after tasting the smell with his tongue...(slightly omitted) touching the touch with his body...(slightly omitted) after knowing the Dhamma with consciousness, he arises Yu Jie's memories and intentions of evil and unwholesome Dhamma.
 "They live in him; evil and unwholesome laws live and enter (occupy)."
 Therefore, he is called "a disciple." "{Evil and unwholesome laws conquer him with that conquest}[They conquer him; evil and unwholesome laws conquer him]."
 Therefore, he is called